Reviews You Can Rely On

 Grip

 Five Ten uses their Stealth® Dotty rubber on the outsole of the Freerider Pro.
-This rubber is one of the most popular on Five Ten bike shoes and for good reason, it combines the stickiness of the Stealth rubber with a dot pattern that provides a secure grip between the pedal and shoe.
-Our testers found this surface combination to provide the right amount of grip, without feeling like velcro, and allowed us to make micro-adjustments on the pedal without having to lift up our foot.
-However, some riders may find the surface of the Stealth® Dotty rubber to be a bit too grippy for their individual liking, in which case we recommend looking at other models that utilize a less grippy compound.
+This rubber is one of the most popular on Five Ten bike shoes, and for a good reason.
+It combines the stickiness of the Stealth rubber with a dot pattern that provides a secure grip between the pedal and shoe.
+Our testers found this surface combination to provide the right amount of grip without feeling like velcro and allowed us to make micro-adjustments on the pedal without lifting our foot.
+However, some riders may find the surface of the Stealth® Dotty rubber to be a bit too grippy for their liking, in which case we recommend looking at other models that utilize a less grippy compound.

-five ten freerider pro for women mountain bike flat shoes review - the stealth dot rubber outsole with consistently spaced dots.
+five ten freerider pro for women - the stealth dot rubber outsole with consistently spaced dots.

 The Stealth Dot rubber outsole with consistently spaced dots.